 When someone experiences complete or partial paralysis from the neck down — their trunk and all four limbs — it is commonly referred to as tetraplegia or quadriplegia.
 An injury to the cervical vertebrae C1 and C2 spinal cord injury are both considered highly rare injuries to sustain.
 More common cervical spinal cord injuries affect the C4 and C5 levels.

 - Complete injuries refer to instances in which a person retains no sensation or movement below the level of injury

 - Incomplete injuries are not this finite.
 They may allow for some feeling, movement on one side of the body, or even movement in some limbs.

-The American Spinal Cord Injury Association (ASIA) devised a scale, the ASIA Impairment Scale, to classify injuries based upon a combination of criteria to assess whether an injury is complete or incomplete.
+The American Spinal Injury Association (ASIA) devised a scale, the ASIA Impairment Scale, to classify injuries based upon a combination of criteria to assess whether an injury is complete or incomplete.
 Further information about completeness can be found by reviewing that scale.